each/draft-note-rr/draft-hunt-note-rr.md

 no existing mechanism to preserve comments once the zone has been loaded into memory or converted to a binary representation.
-This note proposes a new RR type "NOTE", to be allocated from the Covert-RR type range proposed in (REFERENCE), so that confidential comments can be stored alongside zone data and included in zone transfers when Covert semantics are supported.
+This note proposes a new RR type "NOTE", to be allocated from the Covert-RR type range proposed in [@!I-D.krecicki-dns-covert], so that confidential comments can be stored alongside zone data and included in zone transfers when Covert semantics are supported.

 {mainmatter}